ProteinCalc Logo

 Are black beans high in protein?

-They provide meaningful plant protein, but they also bring carbohydrates and fiber.
-They are not as protein-dense as seitan, tofu, lean meat, or fish.
+Black beans are moderate in protein.
+A 170 g cooked serving has about 15.1 g protein, but black beans also bring carbohydrates and fiber, so they are not as protein-dense as seitan, tofu, lean meat, or fish.

 Are black beans good for weight loss?